inttter/iinter.me/content/mobile-devices-react.md

   <video src="https://us-east-1.tixte.net/uploads/files.iinter.me/summary_toast_desktop.mp4" alt="Video of toast on desktop" controls></video>
 </div>

-I'll spare the details behind the component, as you can go [view it for yourself](https://github.com/inttter/notetxt/blob/master/src/components/NoteSummary.tsx), but the toast was initially set up with a fixed position no matter the device.
-Here was the initial implementation:
+I'll spare the details behind the component, as you can [view this version of it here](https://github.com/inttter/notetxt/blob/8971f74c8b21d831c065691215b85bface96d184/src/components/NoteSummary.tsx), but the toast was initially set up with a fixed position regardless of the device.
+Here was the initial implementation I used:

 ```js
 import React from 'react';